-International Security Politics and Climate Engineering (ISPACE)
+International Security Politics and Climate Engineering (iSPACE)

 ‘Climate engineering’ is rising up the global agenda.
 Assessments based on technical rationales tend to overlook implications of the international context.
-In this project, with Olaf Corry (formerly of Copenhagen University, now at Leeds) I am exploring the security dynamics engendered by climate engineering, aiming to contribute to more realistic assessment of the political feasibility and desirability of such methods.
+In this project, with Olaf Corry (formerly of Copenhagen University, now at Leeds) I explored the security dynamics engendered by climate engineering, aiming to contribute to more realistic assessment of the political feasibility and desirability of such methods.

 The leading solar geoengineering proposal – ‘stratospheric aerosol injection’ (SAI) – would involve spraying reflective particulates into the stratosphere to ‘dim the sun’ and thereby reduce temperatures.
 Interest in SAI has increased in some quarters, partly as a response to rapid changes in polar ecosystems with potentially catastrophic impacts, and spreading declarations of a ‘climate emergency’.
 Experience from volcanic eruptions suggests that particles in the stratosphere may constitute a relatively fast-working and powerful policy lever, but SAI’s side-effects, on rainfall patterns for example, also imply considerable conflict-generation potential.